a740g/Alien-Alley-64/README.md

 This conversion has multiple improvements over the FreeBASIC version.
 These are:

-- Works on Windows, Linux & macOS
+- Works natively on Windows, Linux & macOS
 - There are no dependencies on external libraries (the FreeBASIC version required [Allegro](https://github.com/liballeg/allegro5))
-- The game now uses native QB64-PE graphics and sound functions
+- Uses native QB64-PE graphics and sound functions
-- MIDI playback is handled using MIDI support in [QB64-PE v3.2.0+](https://github.com/QB64-Phoenix-Edition/QB64pe/releases)
+- Runs in 32bpp graphics mode (the FreeBASIC version ran at 8bpp)
+- Runs at 640x400 (16:10 aspect ratio) fullscreen with square pixels
 - PCX loading is handled using PCX support in [QB64-PE v3.1.0+](https://github.com/QB64-Phoenix-Edition/QB64pe/releases)
 - PCX color key transparency is done on the BASIC side
-- The game now runs in 32bpp mode (the FreeBASIC version ran at 8bpp)
-- The game runs at 640x400 (16:10 aspect ratio) fullscreen with square pixels
+- MIDI playback is handled using MIDI support in [QB64-PE v3.2.0+](https://github.com/QB64-Phoenix-Edition/QB64pe/releases)
-- Alt+Enter puts the game in window mode
+- Alt + Enter puts the game in window mode

+The source port also uses new features introduced in [QB64-PE v3.3.x+](https://github.com/QB64-Phoenix-Edition/QB64pe/releases) and as such may not work correctly or reliably with older versions of QB64-PE or any version of QB64.
+You've been warned.
+Please don't nag me about backwards compatiblity.

 Icon by [Good Stuff No Nonsense](https://iconarchive.com/artist/goodstuff-no-nonsense.html)